Dear Mr. Electrician: How do I add a dimmer switch next to an existing wall switch? I want to hang a light fixture where there is currently no wiring.

 Because this ceiling was supported by trusses instead of solid wood joists I was able to get my fish tape through very easily after the holes were made.

 I have several pieces of short fish tape which had broken off of my longer fish tapes.
 The short fish tapes come in handy for small jobs like this.
+See my post about wire pulling in walls for more information.

 The fender washer allows for a little adjustment to get the box positioned correctly.
 The other screws lock it in place.
 Note the copper ground wire attached with a 10/32 screw.
+I had originally planned to install an adjustable retrofit fan brace and box, but the joists were too close together to fit it in.

 In most cases I would have used a fan rated ceiling box and installed a 14/3 cable for future fan use.
 However this light fixture installation was in a small nook next to the dining room.
 It was not likely that a ceiling fan would ever be wanted there.